als10/atm/README.md

-# atm
+# ATN
-Python program that demonstrates the working of an ATM with withdraw and deposit functions
+Python program that demonstrates the working of an ATM with withdraw and deposit functions.
+This program makes use of python dictionaries, loops, conditional statements and functions.

+### Usage
+    python atm.py